Ovyerus/bandsnatch/README.md

 scoop install bandsnatch
 ```

-### AUR (unofficial)
+### AUR

-An unofficial AUR package is available from [wale](https://github.com/wale) at
+Bandsnatch is also available on the
-https://aur.archlinux.org/packages/bandsnatch.
-Either use your favourite AUR
+[AUR](https://aur.archlinux.org/packages/bandsnatch).
+Either use your favourite
-helper, or you can install it manually via the following:
+AUR helper, or you can install it manually via the following:

 ```
 git clone https://aur.archlinux.org/bandsnatch.git